-- One recent arrival, currently in compulsory isolation, has tested low-level positive for COVID-19. - The individual is asymptomatic and otherwise well. - There is minimal risk of community spread, with no known or suspected cases in the community. - The Response Level has been escalated to Level 2 RED as a precautionary measure. - Members of the public should remain alert, continue to practise good cough and hand hygiene and consider observing social distancing and avoiding large gatherings. - Anybody who develops a new persistent dry cough, a fever or experiences unexpected shortness of breath should go home, self-isolate and telephone Georgetown Hospital on 66252 for further advice.
+- Two recent arrivals, both of which were in compulsory isolation, have tested positive for COVID-19. - Both individuals are asymptomatic and otherwise well. - There is minimal risk of community spread, with no known or suspected cases in the community. - The Response Level has been escalated to Level 2 RED as a precautionary measure. - Members of the public should remain alert, continue to practise good cough and hand hygiene, observe social distancing and avoid large gatherings - Anybody who develops a new persistent dry cough, a fever or experiences unexpected shortness of breath should go home, self-isolate and telephone Georgetown Hospital on 66252 for further advice

-On Monday 16 November a low-level positive COVID-19 test result was returned following routine testing of individuals currently subject to compulsory isolation measures.
-As a consequence of the positive test result, the Ascension COVID-19 Response Level has been escalated to Level 2 RED.
+On Sunday 06 September two positive COVID-19 test results were returned following routine testing of individuals currently subject to compulsory isolation measures.
+As a consequence of the two positive test results, the Ascension COVID-19 Response Level was escalated on Sunday afternoon to Level 2 RED.
 This escalation is in line with the Response Level Protocol.